0x15d3/compress/README.md

-# JavaScript Compressor Using UglifyJs
+# JavaScript Compressor Using Minify

 Its an example you can use Google Closure Compiler too by changing compressor to gcc